henryw374/tempo/README.md

 (t/zdt->nanos (t/zdt-now))
 (-> (t/instant-now) (t/instant->epochmillis))

-; part-getting could be polymorphic - as it is in tick. could add as higher layer late. at cost of DCE
+; part-getting could be polymorphic - as it is in tick. could add as higher layer late.
+; java would have to be reflective/polymorphic

 ```